behfar/datasciencecoursera/3. Getting and Cleaning Data/Assignment/Codebook.md

 The following is a table of the tidy columns, along with their corresponding variables in the source data as reference:

-Tidy column name | Corresponding untidy column name
+Tidy column name | Corresponding variable in the source data
 --- | ---
 Subject | subject
 Activity | y